BearBoss-Zheng/SpringInAction6_Note/Spring.md

 }
 ```

-### 2.1.2 creating a controller class
+#### 2.1.2 creating a controller class

-Controllers are the major players in Spring’s MVC framework.
-Their primary job is to handle HTTP requests and either hand off a request to a view to render HTML (browser-displayed) or write data directly to the body of a response (RESTful).
+==Controllers== are the major players in Spring’s MVC framework.
+Their primary job is to ==handle HTTP requests and either hand off a request to a view to render HTML (browser-displayed) or write data directly to the body of a response (RESTful)==.

 ```java
 package tacos.web;